strg-at/template-graphql-yoga/README.md

 This will generate the types in the file `./src/schema/resolvers-types.ts`.

 **Note:**
-Currently there are two graphql-modules present: `books` and `heartbeat`.
+Currently there are two graphql-modules present: `books`, `heartbeat` and `scalars`.
-However, they only serve as an example on how to structure the source code and should be later.
+However, they only serve as an example on how to structure the source code and could be deleted be later.

 ## Configuration